Dashboard overview — your shop at a glance

 Screens & navigation

-You reach it from the Overview link in the navigation (the Business group on desktop, and the bottom bar on mobile).
+You reach it from the Home link at the top of the navigation spine (and the bottom bar on mobile).
 It's also where the app tends to send a manager first.
 Everything on the screen is live — there's no refresh button to hunt for; each visit re-reads the latest numbers.
 The one thing it remembers is whether you dismissed the setup checklist (stored in your browser).

 Capabilities